Fahad Al-Ahmed Al-Jaber Al-Sabah: Fatah membership and Six-Day War, 1967

 Fahad was a member of the Palestinian group Fatah when it was headquartered in Jordan and later when it moved to Lebanon.
 In June 1967, the Kuwait Armed Forces were engaged outside the borders of Kuwait for the first time, during the Six-Day War between Israel and four Arab countries (Egypt, Iraq, Syria and Jordan).
 Fahad took part in the Six-Day War attached to the Yarmouk Brigade of the Kuwait Army; as acting commander by delegation of the 2nd Commando Battalion, on the Egyptian front.

-In 1971 Fahad was arrested as a fighter in Lebanon and sent to Kuwait.
+In 1971 Fahad was arrested as a fighter in Lebanon and repatriated to Kuwait.